Marker Logo

 James W. Brown Chapter DRT-San Felipe de Austin Cemetery Assn.

-1993 by Texas Historical Commission.
+Erected 1993 by Texas Historical Commission.
 (Marker Number 4537.)

 Topics.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 A significant historical year for this entry is 1824.

 Location.
 29° 47.894′ N, 96° 6.045′ W. Marker is in San Felipe, Texas, in Austin County.
-Marker is on Campo Santo Street west of Farm to Market Road 1458, on the left when traveling west.
+It is on Campo Santo Street west of Farm to Market Road 1458, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 4902 Campo Santo Street, San Felipe TX 77473, United States of America.
 Touch for directions.

 San Felipe de Austin Cemetery Marker image.
 Click for full size.

-Photographed By Brian Anderson, April 28, 2018
+Photographed by Brian Anderson, April 28, 2018

 2. San Felipe de Austin Cemetery Marker